Physalia86/physalia-invasion-genomics-course/DayThree/DayThree_tutorial.md

 signif.axis <- anova.cca(pRDAfull, by="axis", parallel=getOption("mc.cores"))
 signif.axis
 ```
-The first two axes are signficant and the third is margianlly non-significant (0.073), consistent with the scree plot from earlier.
+The first two axes are significant and the third is marginally non-significant, consistent with the scree plot from earlier.

 Finally, vegan has a simple function for checking Variance Inflation Factors for the predictor variables used in the model:
 ```
 vif.cca(pRDAfull)
 ```
-All values are below 10, which means that multicollinearity among these predictors shouldn’t be a problem for the model.
+All values are below 10, which means that multicolinearity among these predictors shouldn’t be a problem for the model.

-Let's plot the PCA, first for axes 1 and 2; then for 1 and 3:
+Let's now plot the PCA, first for axes 1 and 2; then for 1 and 3:
 ```
 plot(pRDAfull, scaling=3)
 plot(pRDAfull, choices = c(1, 3), scaling=3)
 ```
-In this plot, the SNPs are in red (in the center of each plot), and the individuals are the black circles.
+In these plots, the SNPs are in red (in the centre of each plot), and the individuals are the black circles.
 The blue vectors are the environmental predictors.
-The relative arrangement of these items in the ordination space reflects
-their relationship with the ordination axes, which are linear combinations of the predictor variables.
+The relative arrangement of these items in the ordination space reflects their relationship with the ordination axes, which are linear combinations of the predictor variables.
-Note that this plot is not very useful for our dataset; you can look at the RDA tutorial to a some nicer visual example.
+Note that these plot are not very useful for our dataset; you can look at the RDA tutorial to a nicer visual example.

 Next, we want to identify the candidate outliers.
 To do this, we use the loadings of the SNPs in the ordination space to determine which SNPs are candidates for local adaptation.
 The SNP loadings are stored as 'species' in the RDA object.
 We’ll extract the SNP loadings from the first significant constrained axis: